gregwork/challenge/README.md

 ##### Vanilla CentOS 7
 Port 8080: [phpinfo](http://localhost:8080/phpinfo.php):

-(note, as this is for simulate running the scripts on existing infrastructure, the port forward has been added, but it won't respond until provisioner scripts are executed)
+(note, as this is for simulating running the scripts on existing infrastructure, the port forward has been added, but it won't respond until provisioner scripts are executed)
+From the root of the repository:

     cd vagrant/centos7
     vagrant up